 It is crucial to not touch your face if your hands aren’t clean.
 The virus can enter through your eyes, nose and mouth.

-Here’s more information on the usage of face masks, from the Department of Health.
+Here’s more information on the usage of face masks, from Victoria’s Department of Health and Human Services.

 Reconsider all trips and stay informed